 Provided that your medication IS NOT subject to regulation 5H (or in certain circumstances regulation 5G) of the import regulations you can bring it into Australia for the purpose of treating your own medical condition or treating a passenger who is under your care, provided that you have a prescription or a letter from your doctor to confirm that the medicine was prescribed by a medical practitioner.
 So that you comply with other Australian legislation covering therapeutic products you should ensure that the maximum amount of medicine you bring is equivalent to 3 months’ supply at the maximum dose recommended by the manufacturer.
 Read on further to determine if your medicine may be controlled under a regulation that requires a written permit to bring it into Australia for personal use.

 You cannot bring medicines that are subject to regulation 5H of the Customs (Prohibited Imports) Regulations into Australia unless you hold a permit.
 Medicines subject to this level of import control include anabolic steroids and some other substances.
 If you intend to bring medications containing any of the substances listed in the table below you should follow the instructions to apply for a permit.

 Substances subject to regulation 5H (Schedule 8) of the import regulations.
 Incoming travellers require a permit to import that must be issued before arrival.

 The Office of Chemical Safety (OCS) is the responsible agency for considering requests to import the following substances:

-See also “I need to bring an anabolic/androgenic substance or ketamine into Australia.
+See the heading further down the page titled “I need to bring an anabolic/androgenic substance into Australia.
 What do I have to do?”